AdobeDocs/developers-animatesdk-docs/Document_object/docume79.md

 #### Description

 Method; returns an array that contains the list of filters applied to the currently selected objects.
-If multiple objects are selected and they don’t have identical filters, this method returns the list of filters applied to the first selected object.
+If multiple objects are selected and they donâ€™t have identical filters, this method returns the list of filters applied to the first selected object.

 #### Example